redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 ## Targeted AS-REP roasting

 ### on Kali
-- condition: cannot identify any AD users with the account option "Do not require Kerberos preauthentication" enabled && notice that we have GenericWrite or GenericAll permissions on another AD user account
+- condition: cannot identify any AD users with the account option "Do not require Kerberos preauthentication" enabled
-- leveraging "GenericWrite or GenericAll" permissions, we can modify the User Account Control value of *any* user to not require Kerberos preauthentication
-- Once enabled "Do not require Kerberos preauthentication" of the user, do AS-REP roasting, then **obtain their password** thru AS-REP hashes
+- Once enabled "Do not require Kerberos preauthentication" of the user, do AS-REP roasting without using previously found password, then **obtain their password** thru AS-REP hashes
-- Finally, reset the User Account Control value of the user once we’ve obtained the AS-REP hash

 kerbrute - Enumeration Users
 ```